gradientskier/gradientskier.github.io/_pages/configure_node.md

 {% include video id="ypBuUG3xqCg" provider="youtube" %}

 If you want to read the (heavy) technical procedure which was used to create the image, you can read how to configure [Raspberry Pi OS full disk encryption from scratch](/configure_fde).

+If you want to use an image download from [YAB node image](https://1drv.ms/)

 ## Prepare the Microsd